 The journey includes dozens of doctors, hundreds of blood tests, many MRIs, and a visit to Mayo Clinic in Rochester, MN.
 If your refrigerator has a freezer then you have a small idea of winter in Minnesota.
 On a good day.

-The University of California, San Francisco, and the Veteran’s Administrations ALS Clinic in California also confirmed my doctor’s preliminary diagnosis.
+The University of California, San Francisco, and the Veteran’s Administrations ALS Clinic in California also confirmed my doctor’s earliest diagnosis.

 Interestingly, the visit to Mayo Clinic did not bring a definitive diagnosis because ALS is a progressive disease which is determined by ruling out everything else.

 When you eliminate the impossible, whatever remains, however improbable, must be the truth.